hnginterns/Project-Api/source/includes/_search.md

 --------- | ------- | -----------
- country | string| name of country continent|string|the continent the hotel is in longitude|integer|longitude of the hotel latitude|integer|latitude of the hotel location_type|string|type of location state|string|state where the hotel is located city_code|string|city code of the hotel
+ country | string| name of country continent|string|the continent the hotel is in longitude|float|longitude of the hotel latitude|float|latitude of the hotel location_type|string|type of location state|string|state where the hotel is located city_code|string|city code of the hotel